rouviecy/BIGCAM/README.md

 +    **GNU/Linux** (not tested on Windows and MAC OS)

 ## To compile and execute
+Remember to adjust CMAKE_CXX_COMPILER in "CMakeLists.txt" to your g++ version

     git clone https://github.com/rouviecy/BIGCAM; cd BIGCAM
     mkdir build; cd build
     mkdir test